 21. Or opt for stylish metal windows and doors

 If you love the idea of bi-fold or sliding doors to flood your kitchen diner with light and give it a distinctly contemporary feel, but don't have the budget to invest in such a standout feature, it's worth considering floor-to-ceiling metal windows and doors as an alternative.

 They're equally stylish, have the same effect light-wise and, while not to be considered cheap, make a much more affordable alternative.
 Use our guide to metal doors and windows for more practical advice and information.

 22. Use pendant lighting to create a focal point in an open plan kitchen diner

 Positioning pendant lighting above a kitchen island is an easy design technique that can be used to create a striking (or understated) focal point within an open plan kitchen diner and can be effective in helping to zone a space.

-Use our guide to styling and zoning a large room if you're looking for tips on how to define different sections of your open plan scheme effectively.
-We've got practical tips on how to create good flow in your open plan layout, too.
+Watch our guide to styling and zoning a large room if you're looking for tips on how to define different sections of your open plan scheme effectively.

-9. Design your open plan kitchen diner around a centre island
+23. Design your open plan kitchen diner around an island

 If you plan on using your open plan kitchen diner as a location for socialising and entertaining guests, it's worth considering incorporating a kitchen island into your scheme.